pytest-dev/pytest-bdd/README.rst

 The publish article step has to trust that the article is already in the context, has to know the name of the attribute it is stored there, the type etc.

-In pytest-bdd you just declare an argument of the step function that it depends on and the PyTest will make sure to provide it.
+In pytest-bdd-ng you just declare an argument of the step function that it depends on and the PyTest will make sure to provide it.

 Still side effects can be applied in the imperative style by design of the BDD.